Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Neural Combinatorial Optimization Pipeline

-where $\|\cdot\|_2$ denotes the $\ell_2$ norm.
+\textbf{Graph Sparsification\quad} Classically, TSP is defined on fully-connected graphs, see Figure~\ref{fig:pipeline}(b).
 Graph sparsification heuristics based on $k$-nearest neighbors aim to reduce TSP graphs, enabling models to scale up to large instances where pairwise computation for all nodes is intractable~\cite{khalil2017learning} or learn faster by reducing the search space~\cite{joshi2019efficient}.
 Notably, problem-specific graph reduction techniques have proven effective for out-of-distribution generalization to larger graphs for other NP-hard problems such as MVC and SAT~\cite{li2018combinatorial}.

+\textbf{Fixed size vs. variable size graphs\quad} Most work on learning for TSP has focused on training with a fixed graph size~\cite{kool2018attention, joshi2019efficient}, likely due to ease of implementation.
+Learning from multiple graph sizes naturally enables better generalization within training size ranges, but its impact on generalization to larger TSP instances remains to be analyzed.